+The 2017 Oscars had many memorable moments.
 The energy on the red carpet was electrifying.
 Various press outlets and fans from around the globe showed up in droves, all to celebrate the love of movies.
-Here are my 13 favorite moments from the biggest night in Hollywood.
+Here are 13 highlights from the biggest night in Hollywood.

 - The Fashion was very reminiscent of “Classic Hollywood.”
 Gold, silver, and metallics were a big hit on the red carpet.
 I was blown away when I saw these jaw-dropping dresses up close.
 These gowns were by far the most elaborate and stunning masterpieces I have seen in my lifetime. (no exaggeration here).
 The accessory of the night was a blue American Civil Liberties Union ribbon.